How to Photograph Your Art for Websites

 and Other Online Purposes

-The Internet has forever changed the way artists get the word out about their art, and that change is only just beginning.
-The fact is that conventional ways of doing business can reach nowhere near the numbers of people that online resources can and for you as an artist, effectively expanding your audience is becoming increasingly dependent on how well you craft your online profile.
-A large part of that profile has to do with the way you organize, contextualize and present your work, but the most important part by far is your visuals-- the images of your art.
-Your goal, of course, is to interest people enough in your work to take some kind of action-- contact you, ask questions, start dialogues, and hopefully in the end, buy something.
-If the images of your art don't look their absolute best and most compelling, those outcomes are likely not going to happen.
+The Internet has forever changed the way artists get exposure for their art.
+Conventional ways of getting the word out about your art can reach nowhere near the numbers of people that an active online presence and social networking can, and for you as an artist, expanding your audience is becoming increasingly dependent on how well you craft and manage your online profile.
+A large part of that profile has to do with the way you organize, write about and present your art, but the most important part by far is your visuals, images of your art.
+Your goal is to interest people enough in your work to take some kind of action-- contact you, ask questions, start dialogues, offer you shows or exposure or other art-related opportunities, and the best of all possible outcomes, make sales.
+If the images of your art don't look their absolute best and most compelling, those outcomes are significantly less likely to occur.

-Unfortunately, many artists are convinced that online images are always inferior to seeing the art in person and use that as an excuse not to pay that much attention to them.
-But depending on the circumstances, the opposite may well be the case.
-Through effective use of images, the online viewing experience can in certain ways be superior to viewing the art in person.
-Online, you can control what viewers see and direct their attentions like you've never been able to before, possibly even more so than in galleries.
-You decide what people should look at, when they should look at it, what order they should look at it in, and why.
+If you still think showing your art online is always going to be inferior to seeing it in person and use that as an excuse not to make it look its best, think again.
+With increased Internet speeds and advances in digital photography, the opposite can often be the case; the online viewing experience can not only be as good as in-person, but sometimes even better.
+Online, you control what viewers see and direct their attentions like you've never been able to direct them before, possibly even more so than in galleries.
+You decide what people should look at, when they should look at it, what order they should look at it in, what specific areas or physical characteristics you want them to focus in on, and more.

-For example, people often overlook important details when viewing art, and if you're like most artists, you've likely had to point those details out on multiple occasions.
-Many people either don't have a lot of experience looking at art, they don't know enough about particular artists or works of art to know where or what to look at, or they're simply afraid to look for too long or get too close.
-Now you can solve all those problems by controlling what people see in order to make sure nobody misses anything.
+For example, people often overlook significant details when viewing art or miss them altogether, and if you're like most artists, you've likely had to point those details out to viewers on multiple occasions.
+Many people either don't have a lot of experience looking at art, they don't know enough about particular artists or works of art to know where or what to look at or look for, or they're simply afraid to look for too long or stand too close.
+Online, you can now solve all these problems by controlling what people see in order to make sure nobody misses anything ever again.
 Here's how....

-Rather than show single images of each work of art like the overwhelming majority of artists currently do (and which many times raise more questions than answers), present a series or sequence of images, a "complete viewing experience," a guided tour, so to speak.
-You be the choreographer here.
-You know how your art looks best, what details or characteristics are most important for people to see and understand, so take them on an image-by-image journey that shows all that.
-You don't necessarily have to do this with every single work of art on your website; providing a handful of representative examples is usually enough make your points and get viewers in touch with the most outstanding qualities of your work.
-But if you can do it for all, that would be best.
+Rather than show straight-on single images of each work of art like the overwhelming majority of artists do (and which at worst can raise more questions than answers), present a series or sequence of images, a complete viewing experience, a guided tour so to speak.
+You be the curator here.
+You know how your art looks best and what details or characteristics are most important for people to see and understand, so take them on an image-by-image tour that shows all that.
+You don't necessarily have to do this with every single work of art on your website; providing a handful of representative examples is usually enough make your points and get viewers in touch with the most outstanding aspects of your work.
+But sometimes doing it for each and every work is best.
+You decide on that.

-What changes is that interested parties will now have the option to look at specific artworks closer by selecting from various detail shots.
-With a painting, for example, you might include an image of the edge to show depth, one of the back to show supports or construction, one or two of the surface to show texture or detail or color gradient, and whatever other close-ups you deem necessary.
+What you add are detail shots.
+With a painting for example, you might include an image of the edge to show depth or how clean it looks, a shot of the back to show stretcher bars or the quality of construction, one or two close-ups of the surface to show texture or detail or brush strokes or color gradient, and whatever other close-ups you deem necessary based on the specifics of the art.
 With a sculpture, show different perspectives; take the viewer on a 360-degree tour in either stills or video.
 Include images of the base, the signature, close-ups of compositional details, a view from the top looking down or the bottom looking up, and so on.
-Add to those, other views you believe will enhance and enrich the understanding and appreciation of your work, with the endgame being to make viewers feel like they're holding the art in their hands, standing directly in front of it or walking around it.
-Four to eight detail views should be adequate in most cases.
+Add any other views you believe will enhance and enrich the understanding and appreciation of your work, with the endgame being to make viewers feel like they're practically holding it in their hands, standing directly in front of it or walking around it.
+Four to eight detail views of any work of art should be more than adequate in most cases.

 Additional points to keep in mind:

-* Label your main images, the introductory ones of the entire works of art, with essential information including title, medium, dimensions, and any other particulars that contribute to understanding the art as a physical object and not just a picture on a computer screen.
+* Label all images with essential information like title, medium, materials, dimensions and any other particulars that contribute to understanding and appreciating the art as a physical object and not just a picture on a computer screen.

 * Before you put your images online, show them to other people.
 Ask for feedback.
 How large do they think your art is?
 Have them demonstrate with their hands.
 Ask how they think it looks up close.
 Ask if they have any questions.
 Ask if they'd like to see certain parts of it closer.
-Take a survey; find out what they notice, what they're missing, and fill in the blanks with a better or more extensive range of images.
+Take a survey; find out what they notice, what they miss, and fill in the blanks with a better or more extensive selection of images.
+Your goal is to make sure viewers see everything you want them to see.

-* Be especially thoughtful about choosing your close-ups.
+* Choose your close-ups wisely.
 Here's your big chance to zoom in on aspects of your art that people might otherwise overlook or inadvertently gloss over.
-With the quality of today's digital cameras, you can show any feature of a given composition larger than life, and better than any naked eye can see.
-To take that idea one step further, you can even teach people how to observe and appreciate art (like yours) in ways that they never could before.
+With the quality of today's digital cameras, you can show any feature of any art object larger than life, and better than any naked eye can see.
+Do a good job and people will be able to appreciate your art in ways they never realized were possible.
 You know what your strengths are; make sure you have them covered.
-For example, if brushstrokes, meticulous workmanship, or areas of exceptional detail are important aspects of your art, show them.
+For example, if brushstrokes, meticulous workmanship, or areas of exceptional detail are important aspects of your art, show those.
 Quality impresses; it's just that simple.
-Here also, don't forget to scale your close-ups; you might even use a ruler or other standard of measure when helpful.
-The better people understand and appreciate the time, effort, painstaking care and hard work that go into creating your art, and how difficult and challenging it is to make, the more inclined they'll be to buy.
+Here again, make sure to scale your close-ups.
+For example, you might use a ruler or common small object like a coin for comparison purposes.
+The better viewers are able to understand and appreciate the time, effort, care and hard work that go into creating your art, and how difficult and challenging it is to make, the more inclined they'll be to buy.

 * Make sure all of your images look professional.
-This doesn't mean you have to hire a photographer, but rather that everything's in focus, vertical and horizontal lines are straight, the lighting is ideal and even, there are no flashes or reflections or glare or shadows, colors are true, and so on.
+This doesn't mean you have to hire a photographer but rather that everything's in focus, vertical and horizontal lines are straight, the lighting is even, there are no flashes or reflections or glare or shadows, colors are true, there's no interference from objects in the background, and so on.
 Your art should be accurately represented in terms of what it looks like in real life, and most importantly, it should look it's ABSOLUTE BEST.
-Remember-- strangers who have no idea who you are or what your art is about will be seeing it for the very first time; this is your big (and often only) opportunity to impress and win them over.
+Remember-- strangers who have no idea who you are or what your art is about will be seeing it for the very first time; this is your big (and often only) chance to impress and win them over.

 * Keep file sizes reasonable-- not too large, not too small.
-Note somewhere on your website that if requested, you'll be happy to provide larger or more detailed images of either an entire work of art or of specific areas.
+Note somewhere on your website that if requested, you'll be happy to provide larger or more detailed images of either an entire piece or specific areas.

 Services for Artists and Collectors